apcamargo/magpurify2/website/docs/composition-theory.md

 Contigs assembled from reads derived from the same genome or from genomes of closely related organisms tend to display a similar sequence composition profile, represented as k-mer frequencies.
 Metagenomic binners exploit this property to cluster contigs into putative genomic bins using 4-mer frequencies, or tetranucleotide frequencies (TNFs).

 ::: tip Genomic islands and plasmids
 Mobile genetic elements such as genomic islands and plasmids usually have a 4-mer composition that is distinct from the majority of the genome, making them problematic for binning algorithms.
-As a consequence, these elements are usually not recovered in genomic bins.
+As a consequence, these elements are usually not retrieved in genomic bins.
 :::

 Whether or not two given contigs will be clustered into the same genomic bin does not depend exclusively on their TNF profiles.
 In most modern clustering algorithms local relationships are influenced by other data points, meaning that a given pair of contigs may end up in the same bin or not, depending on the full set contigs that is being clustered.
 Moreover, most binners also use sequencing coverage information in addition to TNF data to cluster contigs, which may lead to genomic bins that encompass contigs with distinct TNF profiles.